 As pupils in school history classes we barely touched upon colonialism, an amazing omission given the importance of the British Empire in the continuing arrogance of the English abroad; if we did study it, it was only to mention British successes (such as the Battle of Plassey, the explorations of Captain Cook and the glory of Hong Kong) or to paint a vivid picture of the hardships forced upon us by the conquest of the developing world (such as the Black Hole of Calcutta, the Zulu wars and the exploration of North America).

-But the British abroad were hardly angels; one only has to read Orwell's Burmese Days to see a different side to the glory of Victorian England and her supposedly benign influence on her subject countries.
+But the British abroad were hardly angels; one only has to read Orwell's Burmese Days to see a different side to the glory of Mother England and her supposedly benign influence on her subject countries.
 I am constantly surprised by how biased my education was; I expect such a thing to happen in countries with oppressive and dictatorial regimes, but in Britain, the Land of Hope and Glory, the inventor of parliamentary democracy, the epitome of fairness and high morals?
 I've begun to explore the other side of the coin, and it's an ugly story.
-I was fed propaganda at school.
+It seems I was fed propaganda at school.

 It happens everywhere: CNN isn't neutral and unbiased, and nor is the BBC, but we like to think that they are (most people will get very heated if you question the 'correctness' of their news programmes).
 Nothing is neutral; I know this because I am a journalist, and as a journalist I know it's practically impossible to write something that's completely objective.
 But my religious education was a Christian education, and we never learned about any other religions, a major oversight that has thankfully been rectified in the modern curriculum; my history lessons were conveniently selective, even though history is supposed to teach us to learn from our mistakes; geography lessons were selective too, avoiding concepts of famine and ecology in favour of motorway names, county boundaries and the main products of Canadian territories.
 I know you can't teach everything, but you can at least try to teach a balanced syllabus.